 VHS Revival examines one of Cronenberg’s maligned early works and his continued struggles to break into Hollywood

 It’s hard to imagine how audiences would have received The Brood back in 1979.
 Fascinated with the metaphysical, filmmaker David Cronenberg was some way ahead of his time conceptually, and his interest in what would become known as ‘body horror’ was something moviegoers were distinctly unprepared for.
 Body horror was nothing new.
 In fact, as a narrative concept it can be traced back all the way to Mary Shelley’s Frankenstein.
-But lesser degrees of censorship and a generation desensitised by the high-profile horrors of the Vietnam War allowed for the concept a new platform, and boy did Cronenberg indulge us!
-Even now, almost four decades after it’s release, The Brood is a nasty experience, a bleak oddity as strangely engrossing as it is distressing, one that inevitably displeased audiences and critics alike.
-The movie would also mark the debut of three-time Academy Award winning composer Howard Shore, his wretched, nerve-jangling score helping to establish an almost ceaseless sense of alarm with its Psycho-esque strings and patient foreboding.
-What we get is a deeply ugly picture that transforms the maternal bond into a savage and inhuman outlet for death and destruction.
+But lesser degrees of censorship and a generation desensitised by the high-profile horrors of the Vietnam War allowed the concept a new platform, and boy did Cronenberg indulge us!
+Even now, almost four decades after it’s release, The Brood is a deeply nasty experience, a bleak oddity as engrossing as it is distressing, one that inevitably displeased audiences and critics alike.
+The movie would also mark the debut of three-time Academy Award winning composer Howard Shore, his wretched, nerve-jangling score helping to establish an almost ceaseless sense of dread with its Psycho-esque strings and ominous foreboding.
+What we get is a truly ugly picture that transforms the maternal bond into a savage and inhuman outlet for death and destruction.